Leadership

 Chief Operating Officer

-Dave Lehr is Meritus Health’s chief strategy officer and Chief Operating Officer of the proposed Meritus School of Osteopathic Medicine.
+Dave Lehr is Meritus Health’s Chief Strategy Officer and Chief Operating Officer of the Meritus School of Osteopathic Medicine.
 In 2021, Governor Larry Hogan appointed him as a commissioner to the Community Health Resources Commission.
 He also serves on the board for the Washington County Chamber of Commerce.
 Before joining Meritus, Dave was the chief information officer for Luminis Health, based in Annapolis, where he was selected as one of the top 25 emerging leaders in health care in 2019 by Modern Healthcare.
 He also served as a co-chair for the national opioid taskforce for the CHIME which brings CIOs together from across the country to fight the opioid epidemic.

 Josh Repac